DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 * Add authentication to your Azure Function application.
 * Past your UWP's ID and app secret into the relevant configuration section of your Azure Function application.
 * Add an allowed redirect to your Azure Function application.
-* Add an allowed redirect for your
+* Add an redirect URL for your UWP app via the Application Registration Portal.

 ## Reserving an App Name